Inspirations, new projects and fun adventures along the coast....

 *Fun Fact: Though small and often overlooked, Lubec was once a happening place and the site of an investment fraud by two men from Martha’s Vinyard in the late 1800’s.
 The Reverend Prescott Jernegan and his business partner, Charles Fisher, devised a scam claiming they could extract gold from seawater.
 They created the Electrolytic Marine Salts Company in 1897 and built a plant for their gold-producing activities in Lubec, Maine.
 They took hundreds of thousands of dollars from investors and were ultimately exposed, fleeing to the South Pacific and New Zealand without ever being tried for their crime.

-When you buy goods made overseas, especially third world countries, you’ll probably notice the product costs less than a similar item made in America.
-You may assume this is a great deal but it's important to know that imported items aren’t created to the same standard and because our government cannot control foreign manufacturing standards, there are no guarantees on quality or longevity.
+Imported items aren’t created to the same standard and because our government cannot control foreign labor or manufacturing standards, so there are no guarantees on quality or longevity.
 For example, toys made overseas usually contain high levels of lead because of heavy pollutants used during the manufacturing process.
 American-made toys may cost slightly more, but it’s easier to discern how they were made and what materials were used in order to produce them.
 They also need to uphold manufacturing standards set in place by the US government.

-At Coastline By Anne Zimmerman, our products are made in America.
-From handbags to custom wall art, "handpicked item” to us means more than what you see at the mall.
+At Coastline By Anne Zimmerman, our products are made in America with fair wages paid to all who participate in bringing our products to life.
+From handbags to custom designed wall art, "handpicked item” to us goes far beyond what you will find at the mall.
 The care and commitment-to-quality-philosophy of our behind-the-scenes team provide you with beautiful and unique items that will leave a lasting impression for years to come.

 Kevin from Foreside Photography and I have been working together on and off now for over 10 years.
 He's done photo shoots of friends children, weddings, various corporate events and product photography.
 We can go for months without crossing paths and then along comes another project and it's like no time passed, the jokes start flying, the ideas start flowing and we're rolling.
 Which is about what happened at his photo studio on exchange street a few weeks ago.